 Scopes are a quick way to find Database Items that need work.
 At the top of the Manage Database Items page you will see a silver bar with four buttons — All, No Images, No Estimated Value, and No Upc.
-Clicking one of these Scope buttons will limit the items displayed to ones matching that criteria, preserving any filters that are set.
-This is a great way to quickly find things you can help with that make a big impact, and find items to work on as part of a Quest.
+Clicking one of these Scope buttons will limit the items displayed to those matching that criterion, preserving any filters that are currently set.
+This is a great way to quickly find things you can help with that make a big impact or find items to work on as part of a Quest.

 There are many filter options in a column on the right side of the Manage Database Items page to help you find the exact items you're looking for.